fjoann/codility/README.md

 # codility

-My solutions to some of the problems on codility in Python.
+My solutions to some of the problems on codility.

-All of these solutions have a 100% score.
+All of these solutions are written in Python and have a 100% score.